birneos/microservice_sf7/readme.md

    - objects has toArray Method to output in array format

 3. Create temporary Model

    - create models.php that has a anonymous class which implement model interface an return array with data

+4. Create Client with 2 Endpoints to send data for indifiying or tracking